Yandex Cloud

 • zone_id: Availability zone.

 • subnet_id: Subnet ID.
-Specify if two or more subnets are created in the selected availability zone.
+Specify it if the selected availability zone has two or more subnets.

 • shard_name: Shard name for the host.
 Only used if the sharded parameter is set to true.

-• replica_priority: Host priority for assignment as a master if the primary master fails.
+• replica_priority: Host priority for promotion to master if the primary master fails.

 • assign_public_ip: Internet access to the host via a public IP address, true or false.
-You can enable public access only if the tls_enabled parameter is set to true.
+You can enable public access only if tls_enabled is set to true.

 • sharded: Cluster sharding, true or false.